Crafttino21/Universal-Downloader/README.md

 # Universal-Downloader
 a Python based Converter for some stuff.
 I wanna add some new functions later.
-Actual it can download pictures from Google and YouTube Videos :)
+Actual it can download pictures from Google and YouTube Videos
 Everything is Ad-Free, I dont like Paid or Ad-Infected Stuff

 Version 1.2:
   Functions:
   - Download YouTube Videos as MP4
-  - Download Pictures from any Site and google with the Picture sorce
+  - Download Pictures from any Site and google with the picture source
   - Download YouTube MP3

 How to install:
   I wanna add an Installer.
-  You Need to have installed Python!!
+  You need to have installed Python!!
 (I have tested it on Python 3.9 For Windows and 2.7 For Windows)

   Before Start:
-  Download the GitHub Resp.
+  Download the GitHub Repo.
   Linux:
     sudo apt update
     sudo install git <== Skip this if you have it already :)